tboybash/Utilization-of-Voice-Data-to-Diagnose-Parkinson-s-Disease-Early/README.md

 Using data to identify a new early diagnostic tool for Parkinson’s is potentially a great example of this.
 This report will focus on two questions:

 1)Which voice measurement variables are most associated with having Parkinson’s disease?

 2)Are the expected groups in the data, of those that do and do not have Parkinson’s disease, distinct and observable?

+R codes can be found in the appendix section of the uploaded report.